Software and tools developed by the LNHB

 BetaShape – Beta spectra computing – Version: 2.1 (2/7/2021)

 The BetaShape program has been developed to improve nuclear data related to beta emission and electron capture properties.
-Use of the code, with options, and improvements over version 1 are briefly described in the README.txt file.
+Use of the code, with options, and improvements over the previous versions are briefly described in the README.txt file.

 Mean energies, log (ft) values, beta and neutrino spectra for single and multiple transitions are provided.
 A database of experimental shape factors is included and has been updated.
 The uncertainties provided by the input parameters are taken into account and propagated.